-The property was created on February 27, 1975, while available Regional District records indicate that building permits have been issued for a single detached dwelling (1979) and garage (1984).
+The current boundaries of the subject property were created by a Plan of Subdivision deposited with the Land Titles Office in Kamloops on February 27, 1975, while available Regional District records indicate that a building permits have been issued for a single detached dwelling (1979) and garage (1984).

 BC Assessment has classified the subject property as "Residential" (Class 01).